-Students in the School of Criminology and Criminal Justice should review the Graduate Policies and Procedures prior to the start of each academic year.
+Doctoral students should review the doctoral program policies and procedures prior to the start of each academic year.

 All PhD students are required to meet with their faculty advisors for an annual student progress review.
 The reviews will be submitted to the Department’s Graduate Studies Committee, which will determine whether satisfactory progress is being made and students are eligible to proceed to complete their graduate work.
 The College’s Graduate Office will receive a copy of each student’s review.

 Students are required to complete two qualifying events and a dissertation proposal to advance to candidacy.

 - A comprehensive exam on the common four-course core requirements: policy seminar, research methods, quantitative methods (statistics), and qualitative methods.
 The comprehensive exam assesses the student’s knowledge of the common core curriculum.
 This exam should occur as soon as possible after these core courses are completed.
 The program director will coordinate the content of the exam with the faculty of the core courses.
 This is a written take-home exam testing the knowledge of the content of the core curriculum.
 Students will be given the questions and have a time limit of five days to complete the exam.
 Students must pass the exam to proceed.

 - A concentration specific qualification hurdle that will be either a publishable literature review or a directed qualifying task or assignment, taken after the concentration required theory or seminar course, and/or summer research residency.
 The program director and the student’s concentration advisor will coordinate and agree on the form of this qualifying task.
 It should advance the student towards the development of a dissertation proposal.